aderfa/star_rail/README.md

 WITH KIERO IMGUI

+fyi if you complaint about imgui who make u tired open and close or something i just want say sorry i just code this shit for 3-5 hours

 I REMOVE SOME CODE BECAUSE I WANT HEHEHEHEHEHEH i remove some feature for public like bypass for refill energy etc you can wait for akebi i saw taiga code the cheat for this game